mui/material-ui/docs/data/base/getting-started/usage/usage.md

 ```

 :::warning
-If the root element is customized with both the `component` and `components` props, then `component` will take precedence.
+If the root slot is customized with both the `component` and `components` props, then `component` will take precedence.
 :::

 ### componentsProps